-What Services Does a Knee Specialist Provide?
+What Services Does a Knee Doctor Provide?

 The joints aren’t an area of the body that you can neglect and expect them to improve on their own.
 Discomfort or pain in the knee requires professional help.
-Because there are many factors at play with knee health, you must find an orthopaedic professional that can deliver the treatment you need, fast.
+Because there are many factors at play with knee health, you must find an orthopaedic professional or knee doctor that can deliver the treatment you need, fast.

 Knee arthroscopy is a premier treatment for knee joint problems.
 It’s a surgery using highly advanced arthroscopic technology: a thin tube affixed with a tiny camera that projects images onto a monitor.
 We insert the arthroscope into your knee through a very small incision to have the most accurate view of the knee’s joint, cartilage, and surrounding tissues.